Tutorial

 In summary, the Hydra head participants exchanged and agreed on:

-- IP addresses + port on which their
+- IP addresses and the port on which their

 hydra-node

-- The protocol parameters that they want to use in the Hydra head.
+- Protocol parameters to use in the Hydra head.

 - Alice